Inverse Optimization: Theory and Applications: Introduction

 \section{Introduction}

-In recent years, there has been an explosion of interest in the mathematics and applications of inverse optimization.
-In traditional mathematical optimization, one takes as input an objective and constraints to generate an optimal decision.
+In traditional mathematical optimization, one takes as input an objective and a set of constraints to generate an optimal decision.
 In inverse optimization, decisions are given as input and an objective and/or constraints is the output.
 Specifically, the goal of inverse optimization is to determine parameters of an optimization model---the ``forward'' model---that render a set of decisions approximately or exactly optimal with respect to this forward model.
 Solving for this set of parameters is itself an optimization model, known as the ``inverse'' model.

-Inverse optimization has found diverse applications in areas such as transportation, healthcare, power systems, finance and economics.
-In each domain, we observe a data set of decisions and estimate a decision-making model that best reproduces these observations.
-Decision data can include individual routing choices, electricity consumption patterns, investment decisions, or medical treatments.
-The inverse optimization model can be used to estimate route-choice preferences, utility functions, investment risk preferences, or clinical treatment objectives that are most consistent with the observed decisions.
-Here, inverse optimization provides a mathematical framework for estimating latent parameters and subjective preferences within decision-making problems.
+In recent years, there has been an explosion of interest in the mathematics and applications of inverse optimization.
+For example, it has found diverse applications in areas such as transportation, healthcare, and power systems, where we can use an observed data set of decisions to estimate a decision-making model that best reproduces these observations.
+Decision data can include individual routing choices, electricity consumption patterns or medical treatments, and the inverse optimization model can be used to estimate route-choice preferences, utility functions or clinical treatment objectives that are most consistent with the observed decisions.
+In these examples, inverse optimization provides a mathematical framework for estimating latent parameters and subjective preferences within decision-making problems.

 The tractability of an inverse optimization problem depends on the complexity of the forward model and the desired properties sought in the inverse model.
-Different applications require different modeling assumptions, leading to many different inverse models and solution methods.
-Nonetheless, all models that have appeared in the literature can broadly be characterized as a combination of elements along the following three major dimensions (see Figure~\ref{fig:IO_taxonomy}):
+Different applications require different modeling assumptions, leading to many different inverse models and corresponding solution methods.
+Nonetheless, all models can broadly be characterized as a combination of elements along the following three major dimensions (see Figure~\ref{fig:IO_taxonomy}):

 \begin{itemize} \item \textbf{Forward problem structure:} This dimension describes the structure of the forward model.
 Possibilities include linear, conic, convex, or discrete optimization models.
 Sequential decision-making models (e.g., Markov decision processes) are also possible.